adam-p/yesterday-i-learned/random.md

 1. "Improvisation" can be promounced "improvise-A-tion" - but only in British English it seems.
 Otherwise it is "im-PROV-VI-SA-tion".
 1. `sudo` is [required][askubuntu] for openvpn.
 1. Three-way merges aren't so much three way, but [two way][wikipedia 35], from a branch that has since diverged into two different branches, back into one.
-1. `nosetests` (Python?) accepts a `-a foo` parameter, that only runs tests decorated with `@attr('foo')`.
 1. "Breaking the seal" contextually refers to the first act of urination during a drinking spree, after which you will need to urinate even more frequently.
 1. Hats were worn secondarily because hair was washed weekly instead of daily.
 Oddly enough, Hitler didn't wear a hat, 10 years before the trend started in the US.
 As an aside, Adolf means "noble wolf."
 1. [BEST rolls you can buy: Charmin.
 BEST rolls at low cost: Great Value at Wal-Mart or Kirkland at CostCo.][reddit 18]
 1. [Alba, or Albion][wikipedia 36], used to stand for the island of Britain.
-1. The ugly "Prius design" is called the [kammback][wikipedia 37] exterior.
-1. [Winter and all-season tires cannot be mixed][tirerack]
-1. "ise" are generally verbs, while "ice" are the noun equivalents of those words. (e.g. advice, practice)
-1. Both "Rosetta" and "Rashid" origiinated  from the Coptic (Egyptian) word "Trashit," which was (also) a place name.
 1. Saudi Arabia has the [fourth highest military expenditure in the world][wikipedia 38], but still just 10% of the US'.
 1. [Kingdom of] Saudi Arabia happens to mean the kingdom of Muhammad ibn Saud, well, a king from... wait for it... [the house of Saud][wikipedia 39].
 1. [The state of Virginia][wikipedia 40] was the most populous state during the 1800s, and was the state with the most presidents (7).